vizplus/viz-faq/faq-en.md

 Social capital can be transferred for a while (until revoked) to another account.
 At the same time, the recipient only uses it, but cannot withdraw it into tokens, steal it, sell or transfer it to someone else.
 This function is called ‘delegation’ of social capital.

-The easiest way to delegate social capital is through an application, for example, Personal Account [my.viz.plus](https://my.viz.plus), where it is done with a couple of clicks in the appropriate section.
+The easiest way to delegate social capital is through an application, for example, Personal Portal [my.viz.plus](https://my.viz.plus), where it is done with a couple of clicks in the appropriate section.
 Other apps may also offer this feature.
 Be careful and **check** who is asking you to delegate capital and why.
 Nothing terrible will happen in any case, but if some scammers use your capital for something bad, it will be a shame.

 To revoke the delegated capital, contact the same application or any other that you trust.
 Some applications may not have a separate ‘revoke’ button, in this case delegate 0 viz to the same account.
 The withdrawn capital will be deducted from the recipient’s capital instantly, but it will be returned to you in 7 calendar days.